Lutheranism: Liturgy

-Lutherans place great emphasis on a liturgical approach to worship services; although there are substantial non-liturgical minorities, for example, the Haugean Lutherans from Norway.
+Many Lutherans follow a liturgical approach to worship services; although there are substantial non-liturgical minorities, for example, the Haugean Lutherans from Norway.
 Martin Luther was a great proponent of music, and this is why music forms a central part of Lutheran services to this day.
 In particular, Luther admired the composers Josquin des Prez and Ludwig Senfl, and wanted singing in the church to move away from the ars perfecta (Catholic Sacred Music of the late Renaissance) and towards singing as a Gemeinschaft (community).
 Lutheran hymns are sometimes known as chorales.
 Lutheran hymnody is well known for its doctrinal, didactic, and musical richness.
 Most Lutheran churches are active musically with choirs, handbell choirs, children's choirs, and occasionally change ringing groups that ring bells in a bell tower.
 Johann Sebastian Bach, a devout Lutheran, composed a huge body of sacred music for the Lutheran church.

-Lutherans also preserve a liturgical approach to the celebration of the Holy Eucharist/Communion, emphasizing the Sacrament as the central act of Christian worship.
+Many Lutherans also preserve a liturgical approach to the celebration of the Holy Eucharist/Communion, emphasizing the Sacrament as the central act of Christian worship.
 Lutherans believe that the actual body and blood of Jesus Christ are present in, with and under the bread and the wine.
 This belief is called Real Presence or sacramental union and is different from consubstantiation and transubstantiation.
 Additionally Lutherans reject the idea that communion is a mere symbol or memorial.
 They confess in the Apology of the Augsburg Confession: